 Size is another factor to take some consideration in.
 Some manufacturers only make them in limited sizes and possibly even one size.
 If you can find one in your size we recommend doing this because it will add to the comfort.
 Also if the manufacturer you choose only makes one size you can always try out different padding on the interior to increase or decrease the firmness of the fit.

 One last thing to account for is the weight of the helmet.
 Generally, motorbike head protection has come a long way in decreasing the weight but you do still want to make sure the one you choose is not too heavy.
 Again this can be very uncomfortable when riding for long periods of time.

 Shell and Liner

-Today advances have been made in helmet technology and you can now find helmets that are made with stronger impact resistant materials such as Kevlar, Carbon Fiber, and Patented Manufacturer Materials.
+Today advances have been made in technology and you can now find options that are made with stronger impact resistant materials such as Kevlar, Carbon Fiber, and Patented Manufacturer Materials.
 The requirements are met and approved by the Regulators of DOT and Snell in the US and the ECE in Europe.

 One of the most important factors to consider for direct sight and peripheral vision is the Visor.
 Visors are created to protect your face from wind and objects at high speeds, like the windshield of a car.

 Checking the visibility on a visor is paramount to determining the type you will want.
 To do this just look through the visor and make sure you have a clear direct line of sight in front and a peripheral view that’s not blocked.